cphdat2sem2017-A/Week09-15-Project/Documentation/arch-JavadocNetbeans.md

 Now when you run javadoc, it stores the javadoc into the docs folder instead of the .gitignored dist/javadoc folder.

-## Advanced: How to use pegdown instead of normal javadoc
+## Advanced (not mandatory): How to use pegdown instead of normal javadoc
 In 2004 Javadoc introduced the possibility for third party developers to make their own tools to process the information in the javadoc comments.

 Several of those third party javadoc extensions allow javadoc to be written in markdown.
 We will use one of these named [Pegdown](https://github.com/Abnaxos/pegdown-doclet) as it works well with the markdown as used in github, and with a textual syntax for most UML diagrams it allow us to embed diagrams directly in javadoc.